 Many students think that their choice of major will limit their options for graduate school.
 In most cases, this is not true.
 Take a look at a few examples below.

-- Humanities, Math, and Statistics majors have the highest acceptance rates for medical school.
+- Humanities majors had the highest matriculation rates for medical school in 2022-2023 cycle.

 - Most students assume that biology is the best undergraduate major for pre-med students.
-However, humanities, math, and statistics majors actually have the highest med school acceptance rates AND outperform biology majors on every level of the MCAT.
+However, humanities, math and statistics, and physical science majors actually have the highest med school acceptance rates AND outperform biology majors on every level of the MCAT.